ululab/strapi-keys/README.md

 With the command `npm run strapi-keys` to exute alias comand `npm run strapi-keys -- --help`

+⏳ Creating .env file based on .env.example if it exists, otherwise it creates or updates it with all the necessary keys

 ```bash
 npm run strapi-keys -- --generate
 ```